Charlotte-area church fell victim to alleged fraudulent investment scheme, U.S. Attorney says - NewsBreak

 Charlotte-area church fell victim to alleged fraudulent investment scheme, U.S. Attorney says

-52-year-old Michael Baldwin, the former CEO of Miracle Masion, is accused of fraudulently soliciting investments from a Charlotte-area church and its members over the course of an 11-year period.
-He is accused of the same acts on other individuals and entities located in Virginia, Arkansas, Florida, and Georgia.Marlboro County probate judge wants off estate at center of ‘Final Disrespects’ investigation
+Michael Baldwin, 52, the former CEO of Miracle Maison, is accused of fraudulently soliciting investments from a Charlotte-area church and its members over the course of an 11-year period.
+He is accused of the same acts on other individuals and entities located in Virginia, Arkansas, Florida, and Georgia.Marlboro Co. probate judge wants off estate at center of ‘Final Disrespects’ investigation

+Baldwin is accused of distributing promotional material regarding a ‘one-of-a-kind’ entertainment complex in the Washington metropolitan area, according to federal documents.

 Baldwin faces multiple charges including wire fraud and securities fraud.
 The scheme defrauded victims of more than $740,000, according to the documents.
 The name of the Charlotte church has not been disclosed.